 Kids of all ages can reap great rewards for helping out around the house.
 In fact, many children, as young as toddlers, actually want to help.
 The trick is finding the right chores for kids that match their capabilities.
-Find out which chores are important for children to learn plus a list of age-appropriate chores to participate in the household right here:

-The Benefits of Age Appropriate Chores for Kids
+The Benefits of Age-Appropriate Chores for Kids

 When kids are able to participate in the workings of a household in meaningful ways, they internalize a powerful message: “My contributions matter; I matter here.”
 This feeling of significance is a cornerstone of successful family relationships.

 Children don’t have quite the same priorities as parents do, and they’re certainly not proactive about getting housework finished.
-When it comes to chores, there is often so much nagging involved that parents frequently resort to yelling, threatening, bribing, or just doing jobs themselves because it’s easier than enduring another power struggle.
+When it comes to household chores, there is often so much nagging involved that parents frequently resort to yelling, threatening, bribing, or just doing jobs themselves because it’s easier than enduring another power struggle.

-If this sounds familiar, here are a few principles to incorporate into your approach to age appropriate chores that will both help kids learn responsibility as well as foster a strong, positive relationship between the two of you.
+If this sounds familiar, here are a few principles to incorporate into your approach to age-appropriate chores that will both help kids learn responsibility as well as foster a strong, positive relationship between the two of you.

 1. Take Time to Teach